DLR-RM/stable-baselines3/docs/guide/migration.rst

 New Features
 ============

-- much cleaner base code (and no more warnings =D )
+- much cleaner and consistent base code (and no more warnings =D!) and static type checks
 - independent saving/loading/predict for policies
 - A2C now supports Generalized Advantage Estimation (GAE) and advantage normalization (both are deactivated by default)
 - generalized State-Dependent Exploration (gSDE) exploration is available for A2C/PPO/SAC.
 It allows to use RL directly on real robots (cf https://arxiv.org/abs/2005.05719)